Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Video or voice calls with your language partner can significantly change your speaking skills.

-Some websites and apps with such facilities are HelloTalk, Tandem, and personal tutors on Italki, Verbly, Preply, etc.
+Some websites and apps with such facilities include HelloTalk, Tandem, and personal tutors on Italki, Verbly, and Preply.

-Residing in a country of your target language is always considered the best language-learning method.
+Residing in a country where the target language is spoken is widely regarded as the best language-learning method.

 But again, nothing could be helpful if you are unwilling to converse.